-Aside from some cliches, the dialogue is tough enough (at least it was for 1969) and for once the ‘soldiers’ sound like soldiers.
+Aside from a few clichés, the dialogue is tough enough (at least it was for 1969) and for once the ‘soldiers’ sound like soldiers.
 Straightforward direction from John Guillerman gets good performances from the cast, with Ben Gazzara playing a scrounging wiseass, Bradford Dillman a glory-monger, Hans Christian Blech a senior German veteran who’s had enough (as he did in Battle Of The Bulge)—all very well put over.
 Vaughan, unusually sympathetic for a change, is excellent; along with Bullitt it’s one of his most effective big-screen roles.
 Only Segal works in first gear: he’s supposed to be burned out but he’s so slack he comes off more like he’s just bored by being there.

 Strong production values, with sets, props and vehicles galore (who provided all the tanks? the Czechs?
 Austria?
 NATO?), it also has a pulsating Elmer Bernstein march to kick it off.
 Making it a must for WW2 and action buffs is the ladle full of fighting: there are enough explosions and sound effects here for three movies.
-A large section of the Czech town of Most was scheduled for demolition so the movie crew was allowed to blow the hell out full-sized blocks.
-Superior camerawork from Stanley Cortez (the veterans 80th assignment).
+A large section of the Czech town of Most was scheduled for demolition so the movie crew was allowed to blow the hell out of entire blocks.
+Superior camerawork from Stanley Cortez (the veteran’s 80th assignment).